-In an abundance of caution, we have canceled in-person training classes for the remainder of 2020, and hope to resume business as usual in 2021.
+In an abundance of caution, we have canceled in-person training classes for the beginning of 2021, and hope to resume business as usual soon.
 Some classes are being offered virtually; review the class lists below for more information.

 We want to give you all the tools you need to succeed in your lab, and this means being there for you each step of the way—even after the sale.
 In our customer training classes, we can show you exactly how to use your new instrument to its full potential.
 You’ll get hands-on lab experience in our state-of-the-art training facilities and learn about an array of topics specific to your recent instrument purchase, ranging from daily operation to troubleshooting, as well as how to use more advanced features.
 Review our class schedules below.

 - GDS/Spectroscopy Training Classes

 - Metallography Classes

 LECO’s experienced customer training team provides educational opportunities to help customers make the most of our products.
 Available for a wide variety of LECO analytical instrumentation, our FREE virtual online training classes incorporate key topics in a combined lecture and “hands-on” format, including:

 - Daily operation

 |CS744/844 & Derivatives||January 26-28, 2021||9:00 am to 12:00 pm|